swarm64/webinar-pg-parallelism/slides/080-parallelism-and-cursors.md

 COMMIT;
 ```

+## Suggestions

-* Rather make use of OFFSET/LIMIT, if you really do not want to fetch all rows at once
+- Fetch all rows at once
+- Make use of OFFSET/LIMIT